sgjava/opencv-chip/README.md

 ![Title](images/pedestrian-detect.png)

 Usually after you install a complex framework like OpenCV you want to start exploring (unless it is a dependency for another project).
 You have to optimize extensively on platforms with an incompatible VPU/GPU such as the Mali 400.
-The CHIP only has one core, but you can do real time object detection using techniques I'll describe later on.
+The CHIP only has one CPU core, but you can do real time object detection using techniques I'll describe later on.
 The image above is a screenshot of a video frame that has been processed.
 Motion is bounded by green boxes and pedestrians by blue boxes.

 * [Provides](#provides)
 * [Low Cost CV Camera](#low-cost-cv-camera)